MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/storage/web-and-offline-storage/README.md

 Each domain and subdomain has its own separate local storage area.
 Domains can access the storage areas of subdomains, and subdomains can access the storage areas of parent domains.
 For example, `localStorage['example.com']` is accessible to example.com and any of its subdomains.
 The subdomain `localStorage['www.example.com']` is accessible to example.com, but not to other subdomains, such as mail.example.com.
 The storage limits in Microsoft Edge are:

-* Subdomains: Up to 5,242,880 byes of space
+* Subdomains: up to 5 MBs of space
-* Domains: Up to 10,485,760 bytes of space
+* Domains: up to 10 MBs of space
-* Total for all domains: Up to 52,428,800 bytes of space
+* Total for all domains: up to 50 MBs of space

 ### The `Storage` Object